Plumbers & Sewer Cleaning Companies

 There have been more than 20 incidents in the U.S. where natural gas released from a damaged line travelled through a sewer line into a structure and resulted in explosion and fire.

-While there have been no incidents reported in Canada, Union Gas has found cross bores in our system.
+While there have been no incidents reported in Canada, we have found cross bores in our system.

 The Utility Cross Bore Safety Program has been designed to specifically deal with this risk, and is compliant with the August 2011 TSSA code amendment to CSA Z662.